EC2 CPU hog

 Prerequisites

-- SSM agent is installed and running on the target EC2 instance.
+• SSM agent should be installed and running on the target EC2 instance.

-- Create a Kubernetes secret that has the AWS Access Key ID and Secret Access Key credentials in the
+• The Kubernetes secret should have the AWS Access Key ID and Secret Access Key credentials in the CHAOS_NAMESPACE.
+Below is a sample secret file:

 apiVersion: v1